Pickin' in the Pines 2026

 🍽️ Make the Most of Flagstaff

-- Madrez Cafè (4.7★) - Madrez Cafè serves hearty breakfast fare with authentic local flavour, making it a beloved morning destination near Flagstaff.
+• Madrez Cafè (4.6★) - Madrez Cafè serves hearty breakfast favourites with genuine local charm in the beautiful high country near Flagstaff.

-- Tourist Home Flagstaff Cafe (4.5★) - Tourist Home Flagstaff Cafe serves hearty American breakfasts with authentic local charm in Arizona's beautiful mountain country.
+• Tourist Home Flagstaff Cafe (4.5★) - Tourist Home Flagstaff Cafe serves hearty American breakfasts with genuine local charm in Arizona's beautiful mountain country.

-- VeggiEAT Flagstaff (4.8★) - VeggiEAT Flagstaff serves fresh, flavourful plant-based meals that satisfy both vegetarians and meat-eaters in a welcoming mountain town setting.
+• VeggiEAT Flagstaff (4.8★) - VeggiEAT Flagstaff serves fresh, flavourful plant-based meals that satisfy both vegetarians and meat-eaters in a welcoming atmosphere.

 🎵 Music & Vibe

-The 2026 lineup is focused on Americana, Bluegrass, Folk, and Jam Bands.
-This weekend gathering showcases both established artists and emerging talents who embody the storytelling spirit of American folk traditions.
+The 2026 lineup is focused on Folk, Americana, Bluegrass, and Jam Bands.
+The weekend showcases both established artists and emerging talents who embody the spirit of acoustic storytelling and musical craftsmanship.

-An independent electronic music & festival researcher with 10+ years in the global dance scene.
+An independent music & festival researcher with 10+ years in the global dance scene.